Miss Universe Malaysia: 2020–2021

-Ever since the pageant's inception in 1964, the country had only placed once which was in 1970 by Josephine Lena Wong.
+Ever since the pageant's inception in 1964, the country had only placed once, which was in 1970 by Josephine Lena Wong.
 Miss Universe Malaysia 2020, a Sarawakian lass, Francisca Luhong James was ought to end the 50 years of unplacement for Malaysia in Miss Universe yet the fate was not on her side as she was unable to enter the first cut in Miss Universe 2020.
-Malaysia currently holds the longest streaks of unplacement in Miss Universe beauty pageant.
+As of 2023, Malaysia currently holds the longest streaks of unplaced contestants in Miss Universe beauty pageant for 52 years since their last placement in 1970.

 In 2021, the Miss Universe Malaysia Organization decided to withdraw from participating in the 70th edition in Eilat, Israel due to travel restrictions associated with the COVID-19 pandemic in the country.
 Malaysia's withdrawal marks the second time the country did not compete in the competition since 1962.

 Miss Universe Malaysia 2022 Controversy

-Due to some controversies that have emerged on social media platforms, the recent win of Miss Universe Malaysia 2022, Lesley Cheam has been called into question by beauty pageant fans across the country.
-The finale was also held privately with no live telecast has raised doubts among the pageant fans.
-Fans have also petitioned for Ajunee Kaur, the second-place finisher, to represent Malaysia at Miss Universe 2022.
+Due to some controversies that emerged on social media platforms, the winner of Miss Universe Malaysia 2022, Lesley Cheam was called into questioning by beauty pageant fans across the country.
+The finale was also held privately with no live telecast, which had raised doubts among the pageant fans.
+Fans petitioned for Ajunee Kaur, the 1st runner-up of Miss Universe Malaysia 2022, to represent Malaysia at Miss Universe.
 However, the Miss Universe Malaysia organization has yet to post a reply regarding the controversy.

 2023–present

 On 8 February 2023, a new Miss Universe Malaysia organization was formed under the same ownership with Miss Universe Indonesia.
-The license is co-owned by an Indonesian artist, Datin Wira Poppy Capella Swastika, which is also the national director of the pageant under Just Capella Sdn.
-Bhd. management while the CEO for Miss Universe Malaysia is a Malaysian businessman, Dato' Westin Chew.
-The press launch of the pageant was held at The St. Regis, Kuala Lumpur on 17 February 2023.
+The license was co-owned by an Indonesian artist, Datin Wira Poppy Capella Swastika, which was also the national director of the pageant under Just Capella Sdn.
+Bhd. management.
+The press launch of the pageant was held at The St. Regis Hotel, Kuala Lumpur on 17 February 2023.
 Present were the Miss Universe and Miss Universe Malaysia team, Miss Universe 2022, R'Bonney Gabriel, second runner-up and top 5 of Miss Universe 2022, Andreína Martínez and Gabriëla Dos Santos, respectively.

+However on 12 August 2023, the Miss Universe Organization (MUO) decided to cancel the Miss Universe Malaysia 2023 pageant almost immediately after the controversy occurred in Miss Universe Indonesia.
+MUO also terminated their franchise contract with Datin Wira Poppy Capella as the owner and national director for both Miss Universe Malaysia and Indonesia.

+On 21 June 2024, the new national director for Miss Universe Malaysia organization, Malaysian model and former beauty queen Eleen Yong was announced via Miss Universe Instagram account replacing the previous national director, Datin Wira Poppy Capella.

 Competition

+In 1962, Malaya debut in the Miss Universe pageant.
+Since the formation of Malaysia on 16 September 1963, the Malayan candidates began to compete as Miss Malaysia.
 The modern pageant is attended by participants from various city from the thirteen states and three federal territories (Kuala Lumpur and Selangor are usually represented by more than one participant), for a total of 18 to 20 participants.
-In 1962, Malaya debut in the Miss Universe pageant.
-Since September 1963, Malaysian candidates began to compete as Miss Malaysia.